byt3n33dl3/Teeth/README.md

 by setting the OMP_NUM_THREADS environment variable to the desired number of threads).

-"-jumbo" versions add support for hundreds of additional hash and cipher types, including fast built-in implementations of SHA-crypt and SunMD5, Windows NTLM (MD4-based) password hashes, various macOS and Mac OS X user password hashes, fast hashes such as raw MD5, SHA-1, SHA-256, and
+"-SMILODON" versions add support for hundreds of additional hash and cipher types, including fast built-in implementations of SHA-crypt and SunMD5, Windows NTLM (MD4-based) password hashes, various macOS and Mac OS X user password hashes, fast hashes such as raw MD5, SHA-1, SHA-256, and